 Super Nintendo World Itinerary

 Here’s a simplified version of our plan of attack for when you get into Super Nintendo World.
-There’s so much to do here that it may be tough to do it in a single visit.
+There’s so much to do here that it may be tough to do in a single visit.
 This also assumes you aren’t doing the Express Pass for the attractions.

 - Buy your Power-Up Bands and link to the Universal Studios Japan app